 Condition Likelihood Typical Treatment Cost Insurance Coverage Notes

-Disclaimer: Treatment costs shown are indicative estimates based on publicly available NZ veterinary pricing data as of early 2026.
-Actual costs vary depending on your location, vet practice, severity of the condition, and treatment approach.
-These figures are not quotes.
-Always consult your veterinarian for diagnosis and treatment options.
+Disclaimer: Treatment costs shown are indicative estimates based on publicly available Australian veterinary pricing data as of early 2026.
+Actual costs vary.
+Consult your vet.
+Refer to the Australian Veterinary Association for guidance.
 If you've noticed something incorrect, please let us know.

 What Affects Your Border Collie Insurance Premium